AaronWeyerNDSU/Dr.Wang_Research_Group/Project Board.kanban.md

   Also add reman and XRD charts to the file as well, in their respective sections under "# Characteristics of Genesis Slide"

+  Also add a detailed description to the "# Creation of the Genesis Slide" section, anything you think might be relevant.

 ## In Progress
 - Investigate Noise in Measurements #lab #measurements #noise #AaronW